 Individuals who work on the line may be at risk of degloving injuries.
 Degloving injuries generally occur when a worker gets too close to an unprotected or poorly guarded nip or pinch point.
 These injuries are catastrophic and can lead to the loss of fingers or the hand itself.

 Even certified forklift operators run the risk of injuries.
 Forklifts, which usually weigh around 9000 pounds, can tip over easily if not handled properly, pinning or crushing anything close to it.

-Individuals who work in butcher shops or the meatpacking industry in general are at a higher risk of amputation, specifically of the fingers or hands.
-The sharp and heavy machines that are integral to slicing and packaging meat pose as hazards for hand injuries to workers.
+Individuals who work in butcher shops or the meatpacking industry, in general, are at a higher risk of amputation, specifically of the fingers or hands.
+The sharp and heavy machines that are integral to slicing and packaging meat pose hazards for hand injuries to workers.

 Truck drivers, with their long hours spent on the road and time spent moving heavy cargo, are at a high risk of injury.
 Things like truck accidents or the shifting weight of cargo when loading and unloading can lead to loss of limb injuries.

-Individuals who have sustained injuries at work which have resulted in the partial or full amputation of a limb should be aware of their options.
-While it is no doubt an uncertain time for an individual, they should know that benefits exist.
-Workers’ Compensation can help individuals with catastrophic injuries collect the compensation they and their families need.
+Individuals who have sustained injuries at work that have resulted in the partial or full amputation of a limb should be aware of their options.
+While it is no doubt an uncertain time for an individual, they should know that benefits exist. workers’ compensation can help individuals with catastrophic injuries collect the compensation they and their families need.

 Philadelphia workers’ compensation lawyers of Gross & Kenny, LLP Help Those with Amputation Injuries